wl1390/Hygieia-Instruction/README.md

 Go into /UI and run `gulp serve`, you should be able to see the ui opening in a browser.

 ## Connect API
-go to /api and create a dashboard.properties with content
+Go to /api and create a dashboard.properties with content
 ```
 dbname=database
 dbusername=user